jmaslowskiUMK/ProjektAlgII/project_documentation_eng.md

 Files in the `pattern_searching_and_huffman` directory solve the problem of word searching in texts, implementing three algorithms (including one in two variants) and Huffman encoding.

 Other files compile the C++ code to WebAssembly for interactive visualization and calculations in a browser.
+For visualization purposes in the web interface, the project uses Bézier curves.
+Implemented in the JavaScript code (Draw.js), they allow drawing connections between nodes in a more complex and aesthetically pleasing way than simple straight lines.
+The same "pseudo-random" Bézier curves will be generated if the same string is used as the seed.

 # 4. Used technologies